Jinwinsor/Finance_tracker/README.md

 # Finance_tracker
  it allows you to conveniently record and categorize your expenses, generate insightful reports.

- Hi!🖐️
+ <h3>Hi!🖐️</h3>
- I made an expense tracker with using Django, tailwindCSS, and little bit of JSON.
-It displays your expenses categorized by categories and dates.
+ <h3>I made an expense tracker with using Django, tailwindCSS, and little bit of JSON.
+It displays your expenses categorized by categories and dates.</h3>

-#Python3, Django, TailwindCSS, JASON, ChatJS.
+<h2>#Python3, Django, TailwindCSS, JASON, ChatJS.</h2>

  <img width="1421" alt="Screenshot 2023-05-31 at 1 26 56 AM" src="https://github.com/Jinwinsor/Finance_tracker/assets/91623627/81fe2d36-c8c1-4022-ae41-46fb062ac99d">